fjp/udacity-front-end-web-developer/README.md

 ## 📞 Support

-For support, email [your email] or create an issue in the repository.
+For support, create an issue in the repository.